Itanium C++ ABI: Contracts Specification

 lea rdi, [rip + .L_static_data]

-call contract_violation_pf_se
+call __cv_v1_pf_se

 5. Descriptor Table Specification

-5.1 Descriptor Table Structure
+5.1 Descriptor Table Types

 The descriptor table uses parallel arrays to avoid relocations.
-The field_types array contains field identifiers, and the data array contains corresponding offsets or pointers to extended data:
+The field_types array contains field identifiers, and the data array contains corresponding offsets or pointers to extended data.

 enum __cxa_vendor_id_t : uint8_t {